Tensor product: Linear maps as tensors

 Furthermore, given three vector spaces U, V, W the tensor product is linked to the vector space of all linear maps, as follows:

 This is an example of adjoint functors: the tensor product is "left adjoint" to Hom.

 Tensor products of modules over a ring

 The tensor product of two modules A and B over a commutative ring R is defined in exactly the same way as the tensor product of vector spaces over a field:

-where now $F(A \times B)$ is the free R-module generated by the cartesian product and G is the R-module generated by the same relations as above.
+where now $F(A \times B)$ is the free R-module generated by the cartesian product and G is the R-module generated by these relations.